Cyberjusticelab/JusticeAI/src/web_client/README.md

 To start work on the web client, please make sure you have installed [Node.js](https://nodejs.org/en/) 8 (Do not install v9.0+), and follow the following steps:
 1. If you have not built the docker images for other micro-services yet, run `./cjl up` in the root directory of the repository.
 For more information, check the main README.
 2. Once the micro-services are up, run `npm install` in web client directory.
-3. When installation is finished, run `npm run start` to start the application
+3. When the installation is finished, run `npm run start` to start the application
 4. When the application is running, you can edit the source code.
 The latest changes will be shown in the browser.

 ## Develop on Components<a name="component"></a>